HiroshiAdaniya/git_notes/html.md

 <h3># Margins</h3>

 	* margin-direction: valuepx; ---> adds space outside of an element, in the direction you have specified using pixels
+	* margin-direction: -valuepx;	---> pulls an item towards the element in the directions specified
 	* margin: valuepx;	---> Sets all margins to a specific size
-	* margin-direction: -valuepx;	---> pulls an item towards the element in the directions specified
+	* margin: px px px px;  ---> Sets each direction a specific size (top, right, bottom and left)

 <h3># Padding </h3>

 	* padding-direction: valuepx: ---> adds space within the element, in the direction you have specified using pixels
 	* padding: valuepx;	---> sets all padding directons of an element to specified value
+	* padding: px px px px;	---> Sets the padding of each direction a specific size (tp, right, bottom, left)

 <h3># Height and Width</h3>